tomer1812/tomer1812.github.io/_projects-pydts/projects-pydts.md

 <img src="pydts_performance.png" alt="pydts_performance" width="600">
 <br>
-*Simulation results - comparison of performance between the proposed two-step approach and the one of (Lee et al., 2018)*
+*Figure 2.
+Simulation results - comparison of performance between the proposed two-step approach and the one of (Lee et al., 2018)*

 <img src="fitting_time_fig.png" alt="pydts_fitting_time" width="600">

 <br>
-*Simulation results - comparison of fitting time between the proposed two-step approach and the one of (Lee et al., 2018)*
+*Figure 3.
+Simulation results - comparison of fitting time between the proposed two-step approach and the one of (Lee et al., 2018)*